david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

        </Buffers>
    ```

-5. The *CompilerOptions* element specifies the compiler options for when the kernel source code is compiled.
+5. The *CompilerOptions* element specifies the compiler options for the kernel source code.
 By default, the "-cl-mad-enable" (allow multiply-then-add replacement with lower-precision "mad" operator) option is enabled.
    ```xml
        <CompilerOptions options="-cl-mad-enable"/>
    ```